The Impact of RAPs

 The annual RAP Impact Report presents the cumulative impact of the Reconciliation Action Plan program’s activity across all walks of Australian life.

-• 18,588 formal and informal partnerships between RAP organisations and Aboriginal and Torres Strait Islander organisations.
+• 25,237 contracts between RAP organisations and Aboriginal and/or Torres Strait Islander-owned businesses.

 RAP Impact Reports